 That is a straightforward description but offers little in the way of the actual description of the attack.

-When Toll the Dead or any cantrip is cast often enough, it is easy to fall in a rut for a DM of saying, “it doesn’t save, roll damage.”
+When Toll the Dead or any cantrip is cast often enough, it is easy to fall into a rut for a DM of saying, “It doesn’t save, roll damage.”

 For clerics, spells like Sacred Flame and Toll the Dead are almost a must-have.
 Generally, these cantrips make up the bulk of ranged attacks for this class.
 It is nice to see Toll the Dead get a damage bump and not give up anything for it.

 Ultimately though, in comparison to other basic cantrips Toll, the Dead feels a little flat.

 An all-or-nothing spell can be an encounter-changing event at low levels, and not having the ability to critically hit doesn’t help build excitement.
 Maybe it is better to just hit them with a mace.